 Quick Summary

 There is no one type of steel that is definitively the best for knifemaking.
 The best steel for your blade will depend on your preferences, the preferences of your customers, and the type of blade you’re producing.
-However, the most popular steels for knifemaking include carbon steel, stainless steel, tool steel, damascus steel, ATS steel, AUS steel, and SXXV steel.
+However, the most common types of steels used for knifemaking include carbon steel, stainless steel, and tool steel.

 Topics Covered: